mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

     Commas denote a pause in speaking.
 Speak the sentence aloud to find pauses.

-    - A. You need a comma around a word located at the extreme end of a sentence that addresses someone being spoken to.
+    - You need a comma around a word located at the extreme end of a sentence that addresses someone being spoken to.

         - Correct: *“Matt, you eat way too many pimply pickles.”*
         - Correct: *“Why do you keep flicking my belly button, Matt?”*